splunk/public-o11y-docs/get-started/use-case-landing.rst

     use-cases/use-case-cross

-This is the collection of use cases available for Splunk Observability Cloud.
+This is the collection of scenarios available for Splunk Observability Cloud.

 .. list-table::
   :header-rows: 1